 During metastasis, cancer cells need to migrate and squeeze through many constrictions, imposed by extracellular matrix, crowded cell environment, endothelial cells layer and capillaries.
 Recently, we showed that constricted migration damages the nucleus and DNA, leading to genomic aberrations (Irianto et al. 2017).
 However, mechanisms behind this genomic changes are still unknown.
-Does it play a role in PDAC genomic heterogeneity?
+Does it play a role in cancer genomic heterogeneity?

 Department of Biomedical Sciences